ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/dae/datastreaming/Datastreaming---File-writing.md

 There is also a [filewriter written for the SuperMuSR project](https://github.com/STFC-ICD-Research-and-Design/supermusr-data-pipeline/tree/main/nexus-writer) which we may choose to use.
 This will be decided in [this ticket](https://github.com/ISISComputingGroup/DataStreaming/issues/2)

-We are currently figuring out topology on how to run this, ie one-per-instrument or a central one.
-For now it is not deployed or running anywhere.
+We are currently figuring out topology on how to run this, ie one-per-instrument or centrally.